SimonLitt/lm-sensors_config/README.md

 Lm-sensors configuration files.

-You can copy this configuration files to folder /etc/sensors.d/
+You can copy necessary configuration files from the project folder `sensors.d` to your system directory /etc/sensors.d/